JetBrains/kotlin-web-site/docs/topics/kotlin-brand-assets.md

 ## Kotlin logo

 Our logo consists of a mark and a typeface.
-The full color version is the main one and should be used in the vast majority of cases.
+The full-color version is the main one and should be used in the vast majority of cases.

 ![Kotlin logo](kotlin-logo.png){width=700}

 **Full color version**: (png) (svg) (ai)
 **Monochrome version**: (png) (svg) (ai)
 **Single color version**: (png) (svg) (ai)

 <!-- TODO: add links to files -->